Wellbeing support for Leaving Certificate students, parents and school staff

 Focus on your breath

 Controlled breathing is a very effective way to calm the mind and body.
-When you are starting to feel frazzled, pause and breathe slowly.
+If you feel anxious pause and breathe slowly.
 This will help you to feel more in control.
 There are many different breathing exercises you can try, such as this one: Breathe in through your nose for four seconds.
 Hold for four seconds.
 Breathe out through your mouth for eight seconds.
 Take three of these slow breaths.
 By doing such exercises throughout the day, you will help calm your nervous system and you will be able to think more clearly as a result.

 Stay positive and calm

 Notice your feelings.
-Over the next few months you may have lots of different feelings.
-You may feel stressed, anxious, sad, afraid, fed up, angry, frustrated or even numb.
+Over the next while you may have lots of different feelings.
+You may feel happy, excited, stressed, anxious, sad, afraid, fed up, angry, frustrated or even numb.
 You may feel nothing at all, that’s ok too.
 If your feelings and reactions seem different from those of your friends, that’s ok.
 There is no ‘right’ or ‘wrong’ way to feel.
 The following information will also help:

 Our sense of wellbeing can also be improved by taking time to think about some of the following: